 Houston, TX 77204-2007.

 DO NOT ENCLOSE CASH.

-Fees not paid within 21 days will double and are then turned over to the billing/receivable system for collection.
+Fees not paid within 10 calendar days are doubled and transferred to the Bursar's office for collection.

-- Was only parked illegally for a short period of time;
+- Only parked illegally for a short period of time

-- Stated failure of officer to ticket previously for similar offenses;
+- Stated failure of parking officer to ticket previously for similar offenses

 - Using personal car for university business